 Minesweeper is a very popular game, mostly because it comes with every distribution of Microsoft Windows as Microsoft Minesweeper.
 The rules of the game remain mostly unchanged, even though over 30 years have passed since it was first popularized.
 Currently, millions of players play this game every month all over the world, and there are even competitions being held.
 You can read more about Minesweeper on Wikipedia or on the Authoritative Minesweeper website.

-Here you can see how the Windows version of Minesweeper (Microsoft Minesweeper) has changed over the years:
+Below you can see how the Windows version of Minesweeper (Microsoft Minesweeper) changed over the years:

 Windows 3.1 Minesweeper